 Nils Durner's Blog Ahas, Breadcrumbs, Coding Epiphanies

-OpenAI GPT-5 release
+OpenAI GPT-5 release notes

 Introduction

-Horizon Alpha/Beta
+Prerelease: Horizon Alpha/Beta

-The models showed two particularities in my testing:
+These pre-release models showed two particularities in my testing:

-• gender bias like GPT-4.1: When asking to assign names to term as highlighted in the Stanford AI Index, Horizon Alpha and Beta both showed this bias - which I haven’t seen with GPT-4o.
+• gender bias like GPT-4.1: When asking to assign names to terms as highlighted in the Stanford AI Index, Horizon Alpha and Beta both showed this bias - which I haven’t seen with GPT-4o.
 GPT-5 with minimal reasoning effort (see below) shows this bias, with medium effort it does the alternation.

-• thinking, deliberating on the solution within the comments of source code they produced - leading to a lot of non-helpful clutter in the comments
+• thinking & deliberating on the solution within the comments of source code they produced - leading to a lot of non-helpful clutter in the comments

 OpenRouter confirms that both models were early checkpoints of the GPT-5 family.

-Reasoning switch
+Reasoning switch in the API

 As established for other reasoning models, the length of the reasoning process can be somewhat shortened.
 GPT-5 makes this explicit, by extending the reasoning effort parameter to include “minimal”.
 In addition, the verbosity level is now configurable, allowing outputs aside from the reasoning process to be more terse: